christopher-kleine/TopHop/README.md

 Press ![A-Button](images/button-a.png) to start/pause the game.

-Use your mouse to place/remove springs.
+Use your cursor to place/remove springs.

 ## Available Platforms